Famous Tax Evasion Cases

 In a case dubbed by federal prosecutors as “the biggest criminal tax fraud in history," former attorney Daugerdas received a 15-year prison sentence for helping clients evade taxes.
 He was convicted of creating a fraudulent tax shelter that would create fake losses to reduce the tax bills of the extremely wealthy.
 During its operation, the tax shelter generated more than $7 billion in fraudulent losses, creating $1.6 billion in lost tax revenue.

 Mr. Snipes received a three-year prison sentence for willfully failing to file IRS tax returns for six consecutive years and avoiding $7 million in taxes.
 He reportedly was following his advisors that claimed he didn't legally have to pay taxes.
 His advisor was wrong.

 In addition to her high-profile conviction for insider trading, television celebrity and entrepreneur Martha Stewart was fined $221,677 in back New York State Taxes for her home in the Hamptons.

 Learn More About Tax Evasion from a Lawyer

-Failing to file or pay taxes can have tough consequences.
-There’s a fine line between legal tax avoidance techniques and evasion.
-As you can see from the famous examples shown above, what you save now isn't worth the trouble you face later.
-If you have tax questions or received a notice from a tax agency, it’s a good idea to contact an experienced tax attorney to discuss your situation and find out about your options moving forward.
+Failing to file or pay taxes can have serious consequences.
+There may be a fine line between legal tax avoidance techniques and unlawful tax evasion.
+As you can see from the famous examples shown above, it is important to understand what happens if you go too far.
+If you have tax questions or received a notice from a tax agency, it's a good idea to contact an experienced tax attorney to discuss your situation and find out about your options moving forward.